• Skip to primary navigation

 Ingredients

-• 1 cup dry TVP granules (textured vegetable protein)
+• 1 cup dry TVP granules, (textured vegetable protein)

-• 1 cup vegetable broth warmed
+• 1 cup vegetable broth, warmed

 • 2 tablespoons ground chia or ground flax

-• 2 tablespoons soy sauce
+• 2 tablespoons soy sauce, (or sub tamari for gluten-free)

 • 1 tablespoon maple syrup